julienmn/mpv-music-wrapper/cover_selection_spec.md

 - If Bucket 1 contains only tiny images, compare Bucket 2:
   - If Bucket 2 has any non-tiny images, pick the best non-tiny image in Bucket 2.
-  - If Bucket 2 also has only tiny images, pick the best tiny image overall.
+  - If Bucket 2 also has only tiny images, pick the best tiny image in Bucket 1.